FARUQI03/FARUQI03/README.md

 # 👨‍💻 Ahmad Faruqi - Web Developer

 ### 🌟 About Me
 Hi there!
-I’m Ahmad Faruqi, a **web developer** based in **Kuala Terengganu, Malaysia**.
-I thrive on solving complex problems, building scalable solutions, and improving legacy systems.
-When I’m not coding, you’ll find me breaking a sweat as an **athlete** or exploring new technologies to expand my expertise. 🚀
+I’m Ahmad Faruqi, a Web Developer and IT Specialist based in Kuala Terengganu, Malaysia.
+I specialize in building full-stack applications, managing databases, and keeping complex legacy systems running smoothly.
+Outside of tech, I'm active in fitness and visual arts—blending technical discipline with creative execution.

 ---